AdesisNetlife/croak/README.md

 ## Current stage

-Croak is an initial version ready to use, however is under active (re-)designing process and important changes can be applied in a near future version (but minor versions, do not worry about it)
+Croak is an initial version ready to use in relaxed working environment, however it is under active (re-)designing process and important changes can be added/removed in near future version

 #### Grunt support